-It is important that you become familiar with the information presented in the case study that may pertain to the questions you will attempt in the exam.
-All candidates are expected to think about ERM holistically and how the issues raised in the exam case study questions will affect the ERM processes of the organization as a whole.
+It is important that you become familiar with the information presented in the case study as it may pertain to the questions you will attempt in the exam.
+Candidates are expected to think about ERM holistically and how the issues raised in the exam case study questions will affect the ERM processes of the organization as a whole.